How to Integrate Buttondown with Astro: Complete Guide

 You can use this metadata in Buttondown to create filtered segments and send targeted emails to specific groups.

-Confirmation email not sending: Buttondown uses double opt-in by default.
-The confirmation email is sent automatically when you add a subscriber via the API.
-Check the subscriber's spam folder.
-If they already confirmed previously, the API treats them as already subscribed.
+Confirmation email not arriving: Buttondown uses double opt-in by default, so adding a subscriber via the API triggers a confirmation email automatically.
+Check the spam folder.
+If the address confirmed previously, the API treats them as already subscribed.

-Form submission redirecting to Buttondown: If using the plain HTML form approach, it submits directly to Buttondown's servers and may redirect the user.
-Add target="popupwindow" to the form or use the API approach for a seamless experience that keeps users on your site.
+Form submission redirecting to Buttondown: The plain HTML form posts directly to Buttondown's servers and can navigate the user away.
+Keep target="popupwindow" on the form, or use the API endpoint approach for a flow that stays on your site.

 Conclusion